I get emails like the following almost every day from people who are working as employees in companies and want to become prominent thought leaders:

 Another, more empirical, way to learn how to write great headlines, as well as study what kind of content you should write, is to look at hugely successful blogs similar to the one you want to establish.
 For example, I have spent countless hours studying the blog posts/headlines of:

-A third, cheater’s, method is to copy/paste the format of proven headlines.
+A third, cheater’s method is to copy/paste the format of proven headlines.
 You can buy reference books on Amazon, like Advertising Headlines That Make You Rich, full of the headline formulas.
-But, study why these headlines work and back them up with your own research.
+Study why these headlines work, and back them up with your own research.

 I have used all three methods successfully.